What is Flange Insulation Gasket Kit?

 Major Applications of Insulating Gasket Kit

-Insulating gasket kits can be used in all such places where galvanic corrosion protection and electrical insulation is needed.
+Insulating gasket kits can be used in all such places where galvanic corrosion protection and electrical insulation are needed.
 Common Application areas are piping/pipeline systems with seawater environments, offshore installations, chemical installations, oil refinery pipelines, etc.

-Components of Flange Insulation Kit
+Components of Flange Insulation Gasket Kit

 Each flange insulation Kit (Refer to Fig. 1) constitutes of